pipobscure/pipobscure/_posts/2016-07-12-piplondon-what-a-gorgeous-morning-on-the.markdown

 ---
 layout: post
-title: "> What a gorgeous morning on the Woolwich ferry."
+title: "What a gorgeous morning on the Woolwich ferry."
 date: 2016-07-12 07:30:57 Z
 tags: []
 ---